So this is one of those newfangled devices that you have to stop and explain as it didn’t exist just a year or two ago.

 So far its working fine.
 I do have a couple complaints.

 First off, this is a young company just coming up to speed.
 Its universally said that their customer service is a disaster.
 They don’t answer the phone and open emails days later, if at all.
 While I appreciate its a couple young guys whose kickstarter campaign just went viral, it really is time to hire some help guys and stop trying to do everything yourselves.

 Fortunately I haven’t had any issues yet.

 Second, like many portable generators it lacks any ground-neutral bonding.
-This is kind of scary.
 This means it completely lacks the ground plug.
 (Some “contractor” generators bond the neutral to ground and I wish they all did this.)
 It seems safer and more convenient to me.

 Why don’t the rest?
 Well, if you have a big generator and you are running your whole house with it, your main panel already has neutral bonded to ground, and you only want one bonding, hence most portable generators have a floating ground.